Export Control for Universities

-There is a "fundamental research" exemption available to university researchers (PIs).
+There is a "fundamental research" exception available to university researchers (PIs).

 However, both the U.S. Department of Commerce and the U.S. State Department define a number of research circumstances that are not eligible for this exception.

 Work not considered "fundamental research" requires a license from the federal government prior to the release of “items” - data, equipment, or specifications - to non-U.S. persons.